The BEST Spaghetti Bolognese Recipe

 Cooking the Meat

-Heat the olive oil in a Dutch oven over medium heat.
-Add the ground beef and cook it while breaking it apart with a wooden spoon until it’s all browned.
-Season with a bit of salt and then save the cooked beef in a separate bowl.
+In the same pot, add the ground beef and cook it while breaking it apart with a wooden spoon until it’s all browned.
+Season with a bit of salt.
+Stir it well, and then pour in the wine.
+Allow it to cook until the alcohol evaporates.

 Ground beef being added in a pot.